CoolTheConqueror/WikiaActivityLoggerPublic/README.md

 - If the thread gets moved the logger still shows the old board (Wikia y u do dis to me ;-;)
 - `aflpermissionerror` error?
 - Weird issue with message type not being passed when ratelimited
-- Thread title characters are HTML entities sometimes
+- Thread title characters are HTML entities sometimes"# WikiaActivityLoggerPublic"